 Teaching: I teach courses in Modern African History and Society, Anthropology, Sociology and Indian Ocean Studies.
-Topics of my courses include the politics and movement of identities, anthropology of tourism, Muslim societies, trans-nationalism, comparative sociology, globalization, power and conflict, and societies in modern Africa and the Indian Ocean world.
+Topics of my courses include the politics and movement of identities, anthropology of tourism, Muslim societies, trans-nationalism, social theory, comparative sociology, globalization, power and conflict, and societies in modern Africa and the Indian Ocean world.

 - Tourism and Social Change in Post-Socialist Zanzibar: Struggles for Identity, Movement, and Civilization.
 Lanham, Maryland: Lexington Books, 2013.

 Journal Articles and Chapters:

 - "Emerging Routes for Framing Muslim Roots in Zanzibar in the Era of Tourism," Journal of Critical African Studies, Vol 11, 2019 (In Press).

 - “State Directed Tourism Branding and Cultural Production in Dubai, UAE," Journal of Urban Anthropology and Studies of Cultural Systems and World Economic Development, 45 (1,2): 93-152, 2016.

 - "Local Consequences for Global Recognition: The “Value” of World Heritage Status for Zanzibar Stone Town,” in Mike Robinson et al. (eds.).
 World Heritage, Tourism and Identity: Inscriptions and Co-Production.
 London: Ashgate, pp. 93-106, 2015